 BMP Measurable Goals h.
-(O&M) for owned or structural controls municipally- maintained stormwater The permittee shall maintain and implement an O&M program for municipally-owned or maintained structural stormwater controls installed for compliance with the permittee's post-construction ordinance.
+(O&M) owned for or municipally- maintained The permittee shall maintain and implement an O&M program for municipally-owned or maintained structural stormwater controls structural controls stormwater installed for compliance with the permittee's post- construction ordinance.
 The O&M program shall specify the frequency of inspections and routine maintenance requirements.
 The permittee shall inspect and maintain all municipally-owned or maintained structural stormwater controls in accordance with the schedule developed by permittee.
 The permittee shall document inspection and maintenance of all municipally-owned or maintained structural stormwater controls.

 Maintenance takes place on an as needed basis, mainly with City crews or volunteers.
-Structural stormwater controls are inspected routinely by the Stormwater Administrator.
+Structural stormwater controls are inspected at least annually by the Stormwater Administrator.